Watch this video about Insurance Company Warnings, by Phoenix injury lawyer David Cantor.

 Life Care Costs

 Rehabilitative treatment, in-home care and future medical bills all factor into determining life care costs.
 Many times, the victim’s family will provide in-home care.
 Contrary to what an insurance adjuster may have you believe, even the in-home care provided by family members is not “free.”
 Its cost lies in the fact that it is financially taxing to the family unit due to loss or reduction in family members’ employment.
 It can be emotionally and physically taxing for the family as well.
 It is very important to your case that you get the right experts to produce great testimony for your family member during the settlement phase or at trial, should a trial become necessary.
-When you work with Cantor Crane, you can be assured of getting the best life care experts to testify on your family member’s behalf.
+When you work with Cantor Injury Lawyers, you can be assured of getting the best life care experts to testify on your family member’s behalf.

 An injury case also necessitate the calculation of employment damages.
 An injury will often disqualify an individual from continuing in the line of work they were doing prior to the accident.
 While they can pursue a different career, this “secondary” field of employment is often far less lucrative than their primary field.
 In the worst case scenario, the victim is unable to work at all.
 Sometimes the victim is a child, and the injury impairs their ability to attend college or to get job training.
-Calculating these types of losses requires very highly skilled lawyers such as those at Cantor Crane.
+Calculating these types of losses requires very highly skilled lawyers such as those at Cantor Injury Lawyers.

 Some injuries are more discreet and are not readily noticeable.
 With subtle injuries like these, the victim can lose their current job or fail to get promoted within their company.
 This is another scenario in which it takes a highly skilled injury or accident lawyer to determine the facts of the case and to accurately calculate the amount of employment losses.